 Even the best businesspeople encounter challenges.
 Here’s how to manage conflict and rebuild trust with a difficult photography client.
 (Photographs: SAVANNAH AVRIL PHOTOGRAPHY)

-When you’re armed with knowledge, skill, and patience, any conflict with a difficult photography client can be turned around quickly and positively.
+When armed with knowledge, skill, and patience, any conflict with a difficult photography client can be turned around quickly and positively.

 Choose the Right Clients